OCA/odoo-community.org/04_faq.md

 ### Who are the Board of directors?
 The Board of Directors were voted in an initial round by the initial association membership and then by the elected association members.

-### Is the association controlled by OpenERP SA?
+### Is the association controlled by Odoo SA?
-No. OpenERP SA has provided generous support to help establish the association, and some of their people may be part of the association in the future as anybody else.
+No. Odoo SA has provided generous support to help establish the association, and some of their people may be part of the association in the future as anybody else.

 ### What are the detailed rules of governance of OCA?
 OCA is governed by a board of directors elected by the charter members.
 The board selects a President, Treasurer and Secretary as officers with particular areas of responsibility.